jeffreycwitt/pl399/docs/25-free-speech-and-polarization.md

 From a Habermasian perspective, this kind of group formation would seem to be a good thing.
 The public sphere is distorted when individuals are NOT equally "free" (here we might think of freedom as "enabled" or "empowered") to express their own opinion.
 In the language of Sunstein, such expression expands the "pool of arguments and opinions in the public sphere", and such expansion improves the results of deliberation.

 At the same time, Sunstein is now giving considerable attention to the ways group formation can have the reverse effect.
-Group membership can also produce "group think" which in turn has a constraining effect an individual speech.
+Group membership can also produce "group think" which in turn has a constraining effect on individual speech.
 While consumers may remain able to choose, their choices are influenced by the group and what they choose to say becomes increasingly determined by what others in the group say.
 This effect of group membership reduces the "pool of arguments and opinions in the public sphere" which would seem to worsen the conditions for deliberation.

 In the latter case, there are two valences to the idea of "more speech".
 There might be more speech "quantitatively" (i.e. more voices speaking) but there is less speech "qualitatively" (fewer perspectives represented).

 This relationship between the quantity of speech and quality (not quality in terms of good or bad, but quality as in "qualis" for "what kind" or "what sort") appears to be at the heart of the tension Sunstein is exploring in today's reading.
 It also is at the heart of the question we've been asking for a while now, namely, "whether 'more speech' always equals better deliberation"?

-Answering this question requires reflection on what we mean by "more"?
-In these chapters Sunstein seems particularly attentive to the way Internet is rapidly expanding the "quantitative" possibilities of speech.
+Answering this question requires reflection on what we mean by "more".
+In these chapters Sunstein seems particularly attentive to the way the Internet is rapidly expanding the "quantitative" possibilities of speech.
 And while this can sometimes correlate with an increase in types of speech (quality), Sunstein is at pains to identify ways that the speed, scale, and subsequent filtering of that speech is reducing the amount of qualitative speech within the public sphere.

 A critical task for us as potential policy makers is to be attentive the communication conditions that are enabling group formation beneficial to deliberation and at the same time aware of the conditions that are creating groups which are harmful to deliberation.